Eggertron/raspberrypi/README.md

-# raspberrypi
-Raspberry Pi Stuff
+# Raspberry Pi Stuff
+Most of my Raspberry Pi collection is clustered together in a docker swarm.
+But I have one separate Raspberry Pi that runs a few separate services.
+- Pi-Hole
+- Samba
+- VPN

 ## Pi-Hole
 Install Pi-hole using the [installation docs from pi-hole.net](https://docs.pi-hole.net/main/basic-install/).
 Or just run the following command.